 As for how long it will take to receive your money with a personal loan, it’ll likely be quicker than most other borrowing options.
-Approval and delivery of your personal loan can take 1 – 7 business days, and some lenders even offer same-day financing, meaning you could see your money on the day you’re approved for the loan.
+Approval and delivery of a personal loan typically happens in 1 – 7 business days, and some lenders even offer same-day financing where you receive your funds on the day you’re approved for the loan.
 Rocket LoansSM offers this service.*

 2. Pay Off Your Credit Cards

-You can apply for a loan amount of $2,000 up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances – and once the money arrives in your account, it’s yours to spend.
+You can apply for a loan amount of $2,000 up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances.
+Once the money arrives in your account, it’s yours to spend.
 Divide the funds across all of your credit card balances until they’re at zero.
-Once that’s done, take a moment to enjoy being debt-free – at least as far as credit cards are concerned.
+Once that’s done, you can take a moment to enjoy being debt-free – at least with credit cards.

 3. Repay The Personal Loan

-We say to enjoy the moment because now comes the part where you repay the loan that you requested and used to liquidate your credit card debt.
+Now comes the part where you repay the loan that you used to liquidate your credit card debt.
 Don’t be afraid, though.
-You’ve chosen the lender offering the repayment term that best suits your financial situation, and you just have one monthly payment to keep up with.
-Again, that’s only one debt repayment you have to worry about now – and it likely has a fixed monthly amount and interest rate.
+You hopefully chose the lender that offered the best repayment terms for your financial situation.
+You finally have just one monthly debt payment to keep up with, and it probably has a fixed monthly amount and interest rate.

-If you’re financially able, you could even attempt to pay off your personal loan early and save yourself some money in interest.
+If you’re financially able, you could pay off your personal loan early and save even more money in interest.

 4. Be More Careful Using Credit Cards

 If you still have a credit card or two that you chose not to consolidate, it’s best to avoid using it too much while repaying your personal loan.
-That doesn’t mean you have to give your card up entirely, though.
-Credit cards can be a great way to build credit if used responsibly.
+That doesn’t mean you have to give your card up entirely, though, since credit cards can be a great way to build credit if used responsibly.

 Pros And Cons Of Using A Personal Loan For Credit Card Debt

-As you can see, paying off your credit card with a personal loan comes with several benefits.
-But, of course, it can have some drawbacks as well.
-Let’s review the pros and cons of using a personal loan to remove credit card debt.
+Naturally, paying off your credit card with a personal loan comes with advantages as well as some disadvantages.
+Let’s consider the pros and cons of using a personal loan to remove credit card debt.

 - You could get a lower interest rate with a personal loan.